patrickfreed/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 An "active Connection" is a `Connection`_ that is either pending or in use.
-The server selection algorithm takes the number of active connections a particular server has into account when deciding among suitable choices.
+The server selection algorithm takes the number of active connections a particular pool has into account when deciding among suitable choices.

 Behavioral Description
 ======================